kirteshdudawat/FareEstimation/README.md

 3. Output file generation
    We are generating 3 output log files,
-   3.1. success.csv at path defined in FareEstimate.java containing ride_id and its final cost via Logger.
+   3.1. success file at path defined in command line parameters containing ride_id and its final cost.
-   3.2. skipped.csv at path defined in log4j.properties containing events, which we skipped or failed to process
+   3.2. skipped event csv file at path defined in command line parameters containing events, which we skipped or failed to process
         (In next phase we will also add reason to why we skipped / failed those event against those events in same file as a new column.)
    3.3. app.log in project run directory for debugging purposes.